Galileo88/Galileos-Planet-Pack/README.md

 * The new sun curves have been added to Ciro and Grannus, curing the infinite multiple starlight problem.
 (Bodies get darker the further away they are)

-* Nero's precession has been removed.
-There's no more perciveable wobble in the planet.
+* Nero's precession has been fixed when using Environmental Visual Enhancements will appear to have a 10° axial tilt (no more perciveable wobble).

   * Nero's four moons are all now inclined in concert with the rings.
 See updated dV map in the download.